Water Tower San Nicolas | 1939

 Open to public: Yes

-In 2016 the Museum of Industry opened its doors in the water tower San Nicolas to the public.
+The tower in San Nicolas was restored in 2013 and in 2016 the Museum of Industry opened its doors to the public.